SplatPainter: Interactive Authoring of 3D Gaussians from 2D Edits via Test-Time Training: Abstract

 \section{Abstract}

-The rise of 3D Gaussian Splatting has revolutionized photorealistic 3D asset creation, yet a critical gap remains for their interactive refinement and editing.
-Existing approaches based on diffusion or optimization are ill-suited for this task, as they are often prohibitively slow, destructive to the original asset's identity, or lack the precision for fine-grained control.
-To address this, we introduce \ourmethod, a state-aware feedforward model that enables continuous editing of 3D Gaussian assets from user-provided 2D view(s).
+The rise of 3D Gaussian Splatting has revolutionized photorealistic 3D asset creation, yet a critical gap remains for their interactive appearance refinement and editing.
+Existing approaches based on diffusion or optimization are ill-suited for this task, as they are often prohibitively slow, lack the precision for fine-grained control, or—most importantly—are fundamentally destructive to the original asset's identity.
+To address this, we introduce SplatPainter, a state-aware feedforward model that enables continuous, high-fidelity appearance editing of 3D Gaussian assets from user-provided 2D views.
 Our method directly predicts updates to the attributes of a compact, feature-rich Gaussian representation and leverages Test-Time Training to create a state-aware, iterative workflow.
-The versatility of our approach allows a single architecture to perform diverse tasks, including high-fidelity local detail refinement, local paint-over, and consistent global recoloring, all at interactive speeds, paving the way for fluid and intuitive 3D content authoring.
+The versatility of our approach allows a single architecture to perform diverse tasks, including high-frequency local detail refinement, local paint-over, and consistent global recoloring, all at interactive speeds while strictly preserving the asset’s original structure.
 Our project website is at: \url{https://y-zheng18.github.io/SplatPainter/}.